1969 Aswan Ilyushin Il-18 crash

-On 20 March 1969, a United Arab Airlines Ilyushin Il-18 crashed while attempting to land at Aswan Airport.
-100 of the 105 passengers and crew on board were killed in the crash.
+On 20 March 1969, an Ilyushin Il-18 operated by United Arab Airlines crashed while attempting to land at Aswan Airport, Egypt, killing 100 of the 105 passengers and crew on board.

 The crash

-The flight was a non-scheduled international passenger service from Jeddah, Saudi Arabia to Aswan, Egypt.
-The aircraft was carrying home Muslim worshippers who had won a pilgrimage through a lottery.
-It was dark in the early morning when the flight attempted to land and blowing sand had reduced visibility to 2–3 kilometers.
-After two unsuccessful attempts to land, the aircraft was making a third try when it banked to the right and hit the left side of the runway.
+The flight was a non-scheduled international passenger service from Jeddah, Saudi Arabia to Aswan, Egypt, bringing Muslim Hajj pilgrims back from the holy city of Mecca.
+The flight arrived in darknes in the early morning, with visibility reduced to 2–3 kilometers due to a sandstorm.
+After two unsuccessful attempts to land, the aircraft was approaching for a third time when it banked to the right and hit the left side of the runway.
 The starboard wing tore off and a fuel spillage followed which caused the crashed aircraft to burst into flames.

 Cause

 The probable cause was determined to be that the "Pilot descended below the minimum safe altitude without having the runway lights clearly in sight.
 A contributory factor was fatigue arising from continuous working hours without suitable rest periods."